aistiak/daily-learn/node/streams/readme.md

 ### stream events

-- Besides reading from a readable stream source and writing to a writable destination pipe method also autometically manages a few things along the was
+- Besides reading from a readable stream source and writing to a writable destination pipe method also automatically manages a few things along the was
 - for example it handles errors , end-of-file , and the case when one stream is slower or faster than the other

 - However streams can also be used with custom events